Paths of Glory: Background

 The paths of glory lead but to the grave.

 The book was a minor success when published in 1935, retelling the true-life affair of four French soldiers who were executed to set an example to the rest of the troops.
 The novel was adapted to the stage the same year by Sidney Howard, World War I veteran and scriptwriter of Gone with the Wind.
 The play was a flop on Broadway because of its harsh anti-war scenes that alienated the audience.
 Nonetheless, Howard continued to believe in the relevance of the subject matter and thought it should be made into a film, writing, "It seems to me that our motion picture industry must feel something of a sacred obligation to make the picture."
 Fulfilling Howard's "sacred obligation", Stanley Kubrick decided to adapt it to the screen after he remembered reading the book when he was younger.
 Kubrick and his partners purchased the film rights from Cobb's widow for $10,000.

 Gray's stanza reflects Kubrick's feelings about war as well, and that becomes clear in the narrative of the film – a long battle for something with such an unimportant name as the "Ant Hill".
 Some of Kubrick's unrealized projects contained themes of war as well.
 Kubrick once told a New York Times journalist;

 Man isn't a noble savage, he's an ignoble savage.
 He is irrational, brutal, weak, silly, unable to be objective about anything where his own interests are involved – that about sums it up.
 I'm interested in the brutal and violent nature of man because it's a true picture of him.
 And any attempt to create social institutions on a false view of the nature of man is probably doomed to failure.

 Paths of Glory is based loosely on the true story of the Souain corporals affair when four French soldiers were executed in 1915 during World War I under General Géraud Réveilhac for failure to follow orders.
 The soldiers were exonerated posthumously in 1934.
 The novel is about the French execution of innocent men to strengthen others' resolve to fight.
-The French Army did carry out military executions for cowardice, as did most of the other major participants, excluding the United States of America and Australia.
+The French Army did carry out military executions for cowardice, as did most of the other major participants in World War I, excluding the United States of America and Australia.
 The United States sentenced 24 soldiers to death for cowardice, but the sentences were never carried out.
 However, a significant point in the film is the practice of selecting individuals at random and executing them as a punishment for the sins of the whole group.
 This is similar to the Roman practice of decimation, which was rarely used by the French Army in World War I.